Sapphires and Rubies - How Different Are They Really?

 The Al2O3 Crystal

 Crystals of pure Al2O3 are known as corundum.
 When in gem form, they are called colorless sapphires.
 The structure of this mineral consists of six oxygen atoms that surround every aluminum atom, creating a somewhat distorted octahedron.
 Though there are three oxygen atoms above the aluminum atom and three below, they are placed a little differently.
 The bottom atoms are set slightly further apart from one another than the atoms above.
 This is how half of the aluminum atoms are arranged.
 The other half is exactly the opposite.
 The aluminum atom is a positive ion surrounded by six negative ions.
-Each positive aluminum atom contributes three electrons and becomes Al3+ and is without any unoccupied energy levels.
 At the same time, the surrounding negative oxygen atoms receive two electrons thus ensuring there are no unoccupied energy levels.
 This arrangement means that every two aluminum atoms give six electrons and every three oxygen atoms get six electrons altogether in order to produce Al2O3.
 This allows for a crystal field to be created.
 This is the case for pure corundum; when the electrons are paired differently and when atoms are replaced, the makeup of the crystal changes.

 3.69 carat, Blue, Sapphire, Cushion Shape